plblum/jivs/docs/Jivs_API.md

         adapter: IFormConfigAdapter,
         options?: RulesConfigOptions): void {
     // PENDING WORK...
-    // make changes to labels, error messages, severity, parsers and more
+    // make changes to labels, error messages, severity, parsers, formatters and more
     // add new validation rules or combine UI logic with business logic rules
     // add new ValueHosts
     }